-- In case of the Defence Services Aerodromes, only those sites which i) are located outside their boundaries, shall be examined for comments. - The planned aerodrome is an aerodrome, which has been included in ii) the current or the next plan. - For application of these rules, only those private aerodromes shall be iii) considered for which an application has been filed with DGCA for issue of a license. - To have the effective control over the construction activities of the or private agencies within the areas specified for obstacle Government limitation surfaces, all Aerodrome Officers/Officers-in-Charge of aerodromes are enjoined to exercise continuous vigilance over such activities.
+- (i) In case of the Defence Services Aerodromes, only those sites which are located outside their boundaries shall be examined for comments. - (ii) The planned aerodrome is an aerodrome, which has been included in the current or the next plan. - (iii) For application of these rules, only those private aerodromes shall be considered for which an application has been filed with DGCA for issue of a license. - 9.
+To have the effective control over the construction activities of the Government or private agencies within the areas specified for obstacle limitation surfaces, all Aerodrome Officers/Officers-In-Charge of aerodromes are enjoined to exercise continuous vigilance over such activities.
 They are to take immediate action to bring any violation of the laid down criteria to the notice of Local Administrative Authorities for stoppage of such construction activities and also keep Headquarters informed in this regard.

-This supersedes DARA Circular No.3 / 1990.
-10
+This supersedes DARA Circular No. 05 of 2006